-Discuss your medical history with your health care provider before using the patch and let them know if you develop any side effects.
+Discuss your medical history with your health care provider before using the patch and let him/her know if you develop any side effects.

-- Does not protect against sexually transmitted infections (STIs)
+- Does not protect against sexually transmitted infections (STIs), including HIV

-- Certain antibiotics and supplements (such as St. John's Wort) may make the birth control patch less effective
+- Certain medications such as Rifampin (taken to treat tuberculosis) and supplements (such as St. John's Wort) may make the patch less effective.

 - It may take a month or two after stopping the patch before normal periods return.

 - Some women experience skin irritation where the patch is worn.
 Others may have breast tenderness.